irensvm/lost-mine/README.md

 - **book come back** - As a user I want to be able to request one of my books back
 - **ask for a book** - As a user I want to be able to borrow a book from my colleagues' library
 - **my network** - As a user I want to see which who they are so I can explore what books i could borrow from their library.
-- **add a friend** - As a user I want to be able to add a friend to my network
+- **add a user to a network** - As a user I want to be able to add a friend to my network
+- **leave a network** - As a user I want to be able to leave a network

 ## Backlog